 I would consider that with what I paid to acquire this receiver, I got a very good value; especially for the consistent performance it has given me over the years.
 Knowing what I know today, if I were to have to purchase a period receiver to replace this SX-73, I would only consider a Collins 51J-4 or R-390A.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Hallicrafters SX-73.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Hallicrafters SX-73.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Hallicrafters SX-73 might be around:
+Based on historic data, today's second-hand price of the Hallicrafters SX-73 is around: